Learn more about the application process and access our online application at our LeapYear Admissions page.

 A partial list of the colleges that LeapYear graduates have attended after LeapYear include:

 LeapYear hires leaders each year to lead the first semester of group travel to South Asia and Central America.
 We select our leaders from an annual pool of more than 150 applicants, including returned Peace Corps volunteers, AmeriCorps leaders, graduates of master's and PhD programs, and phenomenally experienced international educators.
 Each leader has direct experience in their program’s region, extensive group leading experience, and foundational practices in Naropa’s contemplative education approach.
 Leaders hold certifications in Wilderness First Aid or higher.
 Our leaders begin their year with an intensive training retreat at Naropa to compliment the experience they bring.

 Beginning even before meeting in Boulder, students begin consideration of the internship process.
 During the first retreat, students work closely with the LeapYear staff, Naropa’s internship specialist, and groups leaders to further develop their internship ideas.
 Over the course of the first semester, with this support, students hone their choices to ultimately decide on their internship upon their return to Boulder.
 Final arrangements for internships are made over the break in preparation for the start of second semester.

-LeapYear has been sending individual students abroad since 1994 and has made over 1500 successful internship placements.
+LeapYear has been sending individual students abroad since 1994 and has made more than 1,500 successful internship placements.
 Students partner with organizations to complete social service, educational, environmental, expressive arts, medical, outdoor recreation, and public health work.
 The solo internship is designed to be a structured educational experience and LeapYear staff intimately supports our students throughout the full internship time.